BerkZerker/Tower-Defense-Game/human_todo.md

     *   Add a visual representation of the deck (e.g., a TextureRect with a card stack texture).
 *   **ResourceDisplay:**
     *   Add UI elements (e.g., Labels, icons) to display the player's resources (e.g., mana, gold).
-    *   Implement logic to update the resource display when resources change.
+    *   Implement logic to update resource display when resources change.

 ### 6. main_menu.tscn